johnrigler/xenuSpaceBattle/README.md

 am thinking that this should be like a Zork adventure where you go travel into the distant past and to a faraway planet, but are still bound by the physical limitations of the game map.
 That map could be stared in a Base58 tablet.

+For now, this whole universe in three rooms:

+              guard room -> throme room -> computer room

+Resolution is found by getting past the guards, seeing Xenu, hearing his speech, and then racing into the computer room as a countdown is taking place.
+You can just flip a switch to stop the system and foil his plans.
+Then your world begins to swirl around and you are returned to the present.

 The experience is designed to bring emotional resolution.